MCP Servers - The Bridge Between LLMs and Real-World Tools

 An MCP server is a standalone process that acts as a context provider for LLMs.
 It exposes three types of functionality:

 It communicates with the LLM runtime (client) using JSON-RPC, either over stdio, HTTP(S), or Server-Sent Events (SSE).
-This allows the LLM to discover what capabilities are available, invoke them with structured arguments and receive structured response to carry on the conversation.
+The LLM discovers what capabilities are available, invokes them with structured arguments and receives structured responses to carry on the conversation.

-A single MCP server can register multiple tools, and those tools can persist state across calls-ideal for orchestrating multi-step workflows.
+A single MCP server can register multiple tools, and those tools can persist state across calls.
+Perfect for orchestrating multi-step workflows.

 A Typical Call Flow

-3. Based on the tool list, it chooses one and sends a structured invocation - this is done if the input to the LLM is about a topic that requires a tool call.
+listToolscall to discover what’s available. - Based on the tool list, it picks one and sends a structured invocation (triggered when the input to the LLM touches a topic that requires a tool call).

 Anatomy of an MCP Server